 One of the best ways to help ease your child’s worries is by engaging in pretend play prior to their appointment.
-Explain the process to your child then use pretend play to reenact the process with you as the doctor and them as the patient.
-You can even reverse the roles to help them familiarize more with the situation.
+Explain the process to your child then use pretend play to reenact the process with you like the doctor and them as the patient.
+You can even reverse the roles to help them familiarize themselves more with the situation.
 Children often learn about their world through play.
 This will allow them to feel more comfortable about the upcoming experience.

 There are countless media that are designed to help teach children about different scenarios they will encounter in life, including a doctor’s visit.
 There are helpful picture books that explain to them the process in a fun way, and there are even children’s shows like Daniel Tiger and Doc McStuffins that have helpful episodes highlighting these visits.
 Many children are more comfortable after being exposed through these shows.

 Many pediatric clinics have waiting rooms that are set up to ensure that children do not become too anxious prior to their visit, but that does not always work.
 It can be helpful to bring a toy or stuffed animal from home that can make your child feel more comfortable in the waiting room while keeping them distracted and busy prior to their exam.